 If you ever find yourself in Bristol or Cardiff hankering for a steak, your first choice has to be Pasture.
 You can get your hands on everything from sirloins and ribeyes to the ‘dinosaur cut’ tomahawk and prized chateaubriand – all dry-aged for a minimum of 35 days.
 The upscale steakhouse serves some of the finest cuts of streaks for miles, using only local ingredients that are ethically and sustainably sourced.

 With steaks cut fresh for each service, quality is ensured in each bite.
 But you won’t have to travel that far to get your hands on these mouthwatering steaks for much longer.
-Pasture Birmingham aims to launch early next spring, setting up in Birmingham city centre.
+Pasture Birmingham aims to launch May 27, setting up in Birmingham’s city centre.
 It will occupy 6,500 sq ft across one floor of the former Barclays Bank building at Fifteen Colmore Row.

 Pasture Birmingham is expected to double down on all the things that they’re already well known for – impeccably sourced produce, in-house butchery and cooking over fire.
 Handpicking and preparing the very best meat from grass-fed cattle, the team of chefs use it to cook beautiful, modern dishes that provide fine dining for everyone.